On the joint estimation of flow fields and particle properties from Lagrangian data: Introduction

 Early reconstruction approaches for LPT converted Lagrangian tracks into Eulerian fields by interpolation \citep{Malik1995, Agui1987}, but these methods were limited by the particle sampling resolution and prone to amplifying noise.
-Modern DA methods incorporate the Navier--Stokes equations as constraints, either \emph{hard} (ensemble Kalman filters, Deng et al., \citeyear{Deng2018}; adjoint--variational methods, Gronskis et al., \citeyear{Gronskis2013}; Foures et al., \citeyear{Foures2014}; He et al., \citeyear{He2024}) or \emph{soft} (physics-based interpolation with B-splines, Gesemann et al., \citeyear{Gesemann2016}; radial basis functions, Casa \& Krueger, \citeyear{Casa2013}; vorticity formulations, Jeon et al., \citeyear{Jeon2018}).
-By enforcing physical consistency, these methods can reconstruct velocity fields beyond the limits of interpolation per se, recovering information at scales finer than the particle-sampling Nyquist wavenumber.
+Modern DA methods incorporate the Navier--Stokes equations as constraints, either as \emph{hard} constraints (ensemble Kalman filters, Deng et al., \citeyear{Deng2018}; adjoint--variational methods, Gronskis et al., \citeyear{Gronskis2013}; Foures et al., \citeyear{Foures2014}; He et al., \citeyear{He2024}) or \emph{soft} ones (physics-based interpolation with B-splines, Gesemann et al., \citeyear{Gesemann2016}; radial basis functions, Casa \& Krueger, \citeyear{Casa2013}; vorticity formulations, Jeon et al., \citeyear{Jeon2018}).
+By enforcing physical consistency, these methods have the potential to reconstruct velocity fields beyond the limits of interpolation per se, recovering information at scales finer than the particle-sampling Nyquist wavenumber (though this has yet to be demonstrated experimentally).
 Machine learning variants, like those based on physics-informed neural networks (PINNs, Raissi et al., \citeyear{Raissi2019}), offer flexible functional representations and have been successfully applied to a broad range of flows.
 They are increasingly relied upon for LPT DA, including in the present study, owing to their ease of implementation, robustness in inverse settings, and demonstrated accuracy with sparse or noisy data \citep{Zhou2024}.